Admissions Policy for 2023/24

 The Children’s Act 1989 defines a child who is ‘looked after’ as a child or young person who is accommodated by the local authority (Section 20), or a child or young person who is the subject of a full care order (Section 31) or interim care order (Section 38).
 An ‘adoption order’ is an order under Section 46 of the Adoption and Children Act 2002.
 A ‘child arrangement order’ is an order setting out the arrangements to be made as to the person with whom the child is to live, under Section 14 of the Children and Families Act 2014.
 Section 14A of the Children Act 1989 defines a ‘special guardianship order’ as an order appointing one or more individuals to be the child’s special guardian (or special guardians).

-2) Children resident in the Parish of Little Gaddesden and adjoining areas outlined on the accompanying map, measured in accordance with Hertfordshire County Council’s measurement system, with children closest to the school given priority.
+2) Children resident in the Parish of Little Gaddesden and adjoining areas outlined on the accompanying map, with priority given to children whose home address is closest to the school, measured in accordance with Hertfordshire County Council’s measurement system (as described below).
 If this category is oversubscribed priority will be given as follows:

-a) sibling in the school at the time of admission;
+a) children with a sibling in the school at the time of admission;

-b) geographic proximity, measured in accordance with Hertfordshire County Council’s measurement system, with children closest to the school given priority.
+b) geographic proximity, measured in accordance with Hertfordshire County Council’s measurement system, with priority given to children whose home address is closest to the school.

 3) Children with siblings in the school at the time of admission.

-4) Children not resident within the Parish of Little Gaddesden or adjoining areas outlined on the accompanying map, but whose parent(s)/guardian(s) have attended services in Little Gaddesden Parish Church at least once a month during the previous two years.
-(A letter verifying the required level of attendance will be sought from the parish priest.)
-Applicants in this category should also complete the Supplementary Information Form.
+4) Children not resident within the Parish of Little Gaddesden or adjoining areas outlined on the accompanying map, but whose parent(s)/guardian(s) have attended services in Little Gaddesden Parish Church at least once a month during the two years prior to their application being made.
+Priority will be given to children whose home address is closest to the school.
+Applicants in this category should also complete the Supplementary Information Form, which should be countersigned by the parish priest to verify the required level of attendance.

 5) Any other children.